gillesbastin/french_stopwords/README.md

 ### Sources

-Various sources, including previous lists, Wikimedia dictionary, websites and ChatGPT have been used to generate lists of stopwords in various domains.
+Various sources, including previous lists (as [Lexique](http://www.lexique.org/), Wikimedia dictionary, websites and ChatGPT have been used to generate lists of stopwords in various domains.
 These lists have then been carefully curated in order to adapt them for use in NLP tasks.

 ### Boundaries

 #### french_stopwords

-`FRENCH_STOPWORDS` is made of tokens (character strings without whitespaces).
-It includes the following grammatical categories : Coordination conjunctions ; Adverbs (especially space and time) ; Auxiliaries ("être" and "avoir") as well as other vers often used as auxiliaries ("devoir", "pouvoir", "falloir", "faire", "aller", "dire", "mettre", "passer") ; cardinal numbers from zero to 1 billion : ordinal numbers ; days of the week ; time units ; months.
+`FRENCH_STOPWORDS` includes the following types of tokens :
+- Coordination conjunctions ; Adverbs (especially space and time) ; Auxiliaries ("être" and "avoir") as well as other vers often used as auxiliaries ("devoir", "pouvoir", "falloir", "faire", "aller", "dire", "mettre", "passer") ; cardinal numbers from zero to 1 billion : ordinal numbers ; days of the week ; time units ; months.
 - Auxiliaries (list)
 - Cardinal numbers from zero to 1 billion
 - Ordinal numbers from zero to 1 billion